 What is the financial payoff or return on investment (ROI) once a building makes energy-efficiency improvements?

-On average, 30 percent of the energy used by commercial buildings is wasted due to inefficiencies.
 By following its recommended five-stage approach, EPA estimates that most buildings can cost effectively reduce their energy use by 30 percent.
 Large capital upgrades can yield more savings.
 Still, ROI varies widely and is dependent on factors such as the type and scope of the improvements made.
 For organizations just getting started and wanting to know the payoffs for the “low-hanging fruit,” there are some industry averages that can be used as a rule of thumb:

 Retrocommissioning/tune up.
 Analysis of commissioning projects for existing buildings showed a median commissioning cost of $0.27 per square foot, energy savings of 15 percent, and a simple payback period of 8 – 9 months.